 Our School of Rock program is a professional development opportunity for formal and informal educators on board or involving the JOIDES Resolution.
 While living on board the ship (when possible) or in a land/lab-based workshop, teachers will work with scientists and technicians to learn about many aspects of earth science, geology, paleo-oceanography and more done aboard this amazing ship, what we learn from scientific drilling, and how to do the kinds of scientific analyses and lab exercises program-scientists do.
 This new-found knowledge will help teachers in creating or modifying existing resources for their students in many areas of the science curriculum.

 School of Rock workshops occur once a year, usually during a transit or tie-up period for the vessel.
-Watch this space for information on the 2019 program when available.

 To read about past School of Rock workshops, click on the links below: